charlesfry/arch-bunny/README.md

 | `gur` | `gu`, then rebase onto the default branch |
 | `guri` | `gu`, then interactive rebase onto the default branch |

-`~/.bashrc.local` is sourced last if it exists, and is never tracked by git.
+`~/.bashrc.local` is sourced if it exists, and is never tracked by git.
 The installer creates it.
+It is sourced before the aliases and functions below, so redefining one of those there will not take: put machine-local overrides that must win at the end of the file instead.

 Up and Down filter history to lines starting with what you have already typed (`~/.inputrc`); an empty line behaves like ordinary previous/next history.